percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.11.0.rst

 Improvements
 ================================================================================

-* :jirabug:`K8SPSMDB-422`: Add annotations to backup cron jobs (Thanks to Aliaksandr Karavai for reporting this issue)
+* :jirabug:`K8SPSMDB-422`: It is now possible to set annotations to backup cron jobs (Thanks to Aliaksandr Karavai for contribution)
-* :jirabug:`K8SPSMDB-574`: Set certificate duration for external certificates to 100 years
+* :jirabug:`K8SPSMDB-574`: Set certificate duration for external certificates to 100 years instead of 90 days
-* :jirabug:`K8SPSMDB-534`: Replace listDatabases in a mongos readiness probe
+* :jirabug:`K8SPSMDB-534`: mongos readiness probe now avoids running listDatabases command for all databases in the cluster to avoid unneeded delays on clusters with an extremely large amount of databases
-* :jirabug:`K8SPSMDB-527`: Allow tuning timeout parameters for probes Allow users to set custom timeout for liveness and readiness container probes to avoid false-positives.
+* :jirabug:`K8SPSMDB-527`: Timeout parameters for liveness and readiness probes can be customized to avoid false-positives for heavy-loaded clusters
-* :jirabug:`K8SPSMDB-520`: Add more customization to sidecar containers Custom sidecar containers are a great tool to customize our operator without code changes.
-This improvement enables users to customize sidecars even more by mounting volumes such as Secrets, ConfigMaps and Persistent Volume Claims.
+* :jirabug:`K8SPSMDB-520`: Mount volumes into sidecar containers to enable customization
-* :jirabug:`K8SPSMDB-463`: Update backup status as error if it's not started
+* :jirabug:`K8SPSMDB-463`: Update backup status as error if it’s not started for a long time
-* :jirabug:`K8SPSMDB-388`: [PITR] Control how often oplogs are uploaded to S3
+* :jirabug:`K8SPSMDB-388`: New ``backup.pitr.oplogSpanMin`` option controls how often oplogs are uploaded to the cloud storage

 Bugs Fixed
 ================================================================================

-* :jirabug:`K8SPSMDB-603`: Operator checks presence of CPU limit when deciding whether to set wiredTigerCacheSizeGB
+* :jirabug:`K8SPSMDB-603`: Fixed a bug where the Operator checked the presence of CPU limit and not memory limit when deciding whether to set the size of cache memory for WiredTiger
-* :jirabug:`K8SPSMDB-511`: NodePort Port changes every 20 seconds when exposeType to NodePort and enabled set to true (Thanks to Rajshekar Reddy for reporting this issue)
+* :jirabug:`K8SPSMDB-511` and :jirabug:`K8SPSMDB-558`: Fixed a bug where Operator changed NodePort port every 20 seconds for a Replica Set service (Thanks to Rajshekar Reddy for reporting this issue)
-* :jirabug:`K8SPSMDB-608`: The password of backup user is printed in backup agent logs (Thanks to Antoine Ozenne for reporting this issue)
+* :jirabug:`K8SPSMDB-608`: Fix a bug that resulted in printing the password of backup user the in backup agent logs (Thanks to Antoine Ozenne for reporting this issue)
-* :jirabug:`K8SPSMDB-594`: 'init-deploy' test fails on main PSMDB operator image (Thanks to Andrii Dema for reporting this issue)
-* :jirabug:`K8SPSMDB-584`: backup doesn't start with current main images
-* :jirabug:`K8SPSMDB-607`: operator crashes if restore is tried with backupSource and azure storage
-* :jirabug:`K8SPSMDB-605`: custom sidecar volumes not supported in mongos pods
-* :jirabug:`K8SPSMDB-604`: startupDelaySeconds option for liveness probe is not passed for mongos
-* :jirabug:`K8SPSMDB-592`: sharding exposure in helm has broken vars
+* :jirabug:`K8SPSMDB-592`: Fixed a bug where helm chart was incorrectly setting the ``serviceAnnotations`` and ``loadBalancerSourceRanges`` for mongos exposure
-* :jirabug:`K8SPSMDB-568`: upgrading to 5.0 fails when using upgradeOptions:apply
+* :jirabug:`K8SPSMDB-568`: Fixed a bug where upgrading to MongoDB 5.0 failed when using the ``upgradeOptions:apply`` option
-* :jirabug:`K8SPSMDB-558`: Ignore annotations for object updates

 Supported Platforms
 ================================================================================